FAQs

 Is Joseph’s House a religious organization?

-Joseph’s House is a faith-based community and one of a number of non-profit organizations in our neighborhood and the greater Washington, D.C., area started by members of the ecumenical Church of the Saviour.
-Our life as a faith-based community includes periods of prayer and silent meditation, as well as a commitment to being a place of welcome for all who come through our door.
+Joseph’s House is not a faith-based community.
+We are one of a number of non-profit organizations in our neighborhood and the greater Washington, D.C., area started by members of the ecumenical Church of the Saviour.
 All people, of all faith traditions – or no faith tradition – are welcome at Joseph’s House.

 Where do you get your money?